dzfrias/website/src/blog/deploy-rust-cross-platform-github-actions.md

 date: 2023-06-23
 ---

-# How to Deploy Rust Binaries with GitHub Actions

 If you're ready to release the first version of your [Rust](https://www.rust-lang.org/) project, it's likely that you want to upload some assets containing pre-built binaries (for macOS, Linux, and Windows) to